ptycho/ptypy/doc/rst/concept.rst

    >>> exit_ar.active = True
    >>> exview = View(P.exit,None,exit_ar)

-We construct diffraction and mask view.
-Even shorter as the mask is essentially the same access as for the diffraction data.
+We construct diffraction and mask Views.
+Even shorter is the construction of the mask View as, for the mask, we are essentially using the same access as for the diffraction data.

 ::